 Avocado Nutrition Facts

 So, here’s the deal about avocados: They truly are one of the top superfoods to add to your diet.
 In fact, I know of few other foods that are so jam-packed with essential nutrients — especially when you consider how great avocados taste!
 In terms of calories, one medium-size avocado has around 215 total calories.
 But, don’t let that scare you.
 Because of the healthy fat, fiber and phytochemical content, this super nutrient-dense food should only help you lose weight.

 Although the “official” avocado serving size is about one-fifth of a whole fruit (30 grams), according to certain studies the average consumption is about one-half an avocado at one time (68 grams).
-According to the USDA, this serving size provides about:
+(1) According to the USDA, this serving size provides the following nutritional value: (2)

 - 113 calories

 - 14 milligrams vitamin K (19 percent DV)

 - 60 milligrams folate (15 percent DV)